Are You Ready to Join the Third Team on the field?

 Annual costs - ALOA Dues - $45.00 for new officials; USL Dues - $55.00 (Rulebook is included with your membership dues)

 As there are typically games every weeknight and weekends, you can do your own math.
 Recouping the dues and start-up costs will come quickly.
-Remember – you control your availability so how many games you are assigned depends on your availability.
-The average for Spring Season 2018 was 32 games per official with the highest being 62 games.
+Remember – you control your availability; so how many games you are assigned depends on your availability.

 How Often Do I Get Paid?

 The Spring season runs from mid-February to early May.
-The ALOA treasurer pays out every two weeks during the season with the final paycheck coming after the championships which delays payment beyond the two week period by about a week.
+The ALOA treasurer pays out every two weeks during the season with the final paycheck coming after the championships (2nd weekend in May), which delays payment beyond the two week period by about a week.

-Once you fulfil the steps listed above, you will be certified to officiate and you are eligible to be assigned games.
+There are several mandatory trainings, usually starting in December or January of each year.
+Attend those trainings, pass the 2 mandatory rules tests, purchase the uniforms, and you are ready to go.
 We will match newer officials with a senior official to make sure you are not alone out there.

 Can I Officiate Boys and Girls?